This page provides you with information about the Romanian legal system and an overview of the law in Romania.

-The intranet of the Legislative Council hosts a database updated with detailed legal information needed for the specific activity of endorsing draft legislative acts or for the provision of information of use in the legislative process.
+The Intranet of the Legislative Council hosts a database updated with detailed legal information needed for the specific activity of endorsing draft legislation and to provide information useful during the legislative process.

-- Date of publication and the keywords (both in the title and the main text of the act).
+- publication date and keywords (in the title and in the main body of the act).